sci-42ver/SICP_SDF/sicp_notes.md

 - > In Chapter 4 we shall see how this model can serve as a blueprint for implementing a working interpreter
 - > For the interpreter we implement in Chapter 4, the code is in fact shared.
 - > In Section 4.3 we will study a language for expressing nondeterministic computations.
-- > In Section 4.2, we’ll develop a framework that unifies lists and streams.
+- ~~> In Section 4.2, we’ll develop a framework that unifies lists and streams.~~
-- > The problem has to do with subtle differences in the ways that Scheme implementations handle internal definitions.
-(See section 4.1.6.)
+- ~~> The problem has to do with subtle differences in the ways that Scheme implementations handle internal definitions.
+(See section 4.1.6.)~~
+  Also see the above "section 4.1.6" quotes.
+They are all about the scope of `define`.
+  For here, i.e. whether `(delay dy)` can use the latter `(define dy ...)`.
+  If not, that means
+  > extending the environment frame one definition at a time the frame can be only based on the *already existing* ones, although MIT/GNU Scheme doesn't do that as the standard requires.
-- > In Section 4.2, aer we have studied the eval-uator, we will see how to transform our language in just this way
+- ~~> Converting to *normal-order evaluation* provides a uniform and elegant way ...
+In Section 4.2, aer we have studied the eval-uator, we will see how to transform our language in just this way~~
 - > In Section 4.3, we will look at nondeterminism from yet another point of view.
 - ~~> This allows a user to add new types of expressions that eval can distinguish, without modifying the definition of eval itself.
 (See exercise 4.3.)~~
   - i.e. use one table inside.
 So just `put` and then `get` can automatically work.
-- > We will see what the problem is and how to solve it in section 4.1.6.
-  IMHO just change `(eval (definition-value exp) env)` to incorporate `eval-definition`.
+- ~~> We will see what the problem is and how to *solve it* in section 4.1.6.~~ ~~IMHO just change `(eval (definition-value exp) env)` to incorporate `eval-definition`.~~ "problem" is about "simultaneous scope".
-- > by binding them in the global environment.
-See Section 4.1.4.
+- ~~> We will support the use of the variables true and false in expressions to be evaluated by binding them in the global environment.
+See Section 4.1.4.~~
 - ~~> He used *this framework* to demonstrate that there are well-posed problems that cannot be computed by Turing machines (see exercise 4.15)~~ maybe here "framework" is used to "cannot be computed" -> "can be formulated as a [program](https://en.wikipedia.org/wiki/Halting_problem#Proof_concept)" failure.
 - ~~> so that sequential definition isn't equivalent to simultaneous definition, see exercise 4.19.~~
-- > ere are also languages (see Exercise 4.31) that give programmers de-tailed control over the strictness of the procedures they define.
+- ~~> ere are also languages (see Exercise 4.31) that give programmers de-tailed control over the strictness of the procedures they define.~~
-- > we can build our evaluator to memoize, not to memoize, or leave this an option for programmers (exercise 4.31).
+- ~~> we can build our evaluator to memoize, not to memoize, or leave this an option for programmers (exercise 4.31).
 As you might expect from chapter 3, these choices raise issues that become both subtle and confusing in the presence of assignments.
-(See exercises 4.27 and 4.29.)
+(See exercises 4.27 and 4.29.)~~
   Same problems shown also in Exercise 3.51, 52.
+- > By incorporating a search mechanism into the evaluator, we are eroding the distinction between purely declarative descriptions and imperative specifications of how to compute answers.
+We'll go even farther in this direction in section 4.4.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5